ianhussey/blogdown-site/content/posts/2025-07-22-loss-of-confidence/index.md

 ### Finn, Barnes-Holmes, Hussey, & Graddy (2017)

-Finn, Barnes-Holmes, Hussey, & Graddy (2017) Exploring the behavioral dynamics of the implicit relational assessment procedure: The impact of three types of introductory rules
+Finn, Barnes-Holmes, Hussey, & Graddy (2017) Exploring the behavioral dynamics of the implicit relational assessment procedure: The impact of three types of introductory rules. *The Psychological Record*.

 **Summary**